getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-PoSH-Packer/README.md

 'Invoke-PoSH-Packer' allows to pack and encrypt offensive PowerShell scripts in order to bypass AV solutions such as Windows Defender.

 > Features
-  - AES encryption and GZip compression (based on 'Xencrypt')
+  - AES encryption and GZip/Deflate compression (based on 'Xencrypt')
   - AMSI bypass
   - Blocking Event Tracing for Windows (ETW)
   - Disabling PowerShell history logging